sergdort/CleanArchitectureRxSwift/README.md

 }
 ```

-UseCases are protocols wich do only something specific
+UseCases are protocols which do one specific thing:

 ```swift